valv0005/custome_css_framework/README.md

 ## Description

-Sabor CSS framework contains 6 elements and 6 utilities to add in any CSS project.
+The first version of Sabor CSS framework contains 6 elements and 6 utilities to add in any CSS project.
 Our project team describe the installation, usage, and customazation instructions.
 Also, we have included the folder structure and list of variable for customization.

 ## Project folder structure
 This is the structure of the project folder